Hammered coinage

-Hammered coinage is the most common form of coins produced since the invention of coins in the first millennium BC until the early modern period of c. the 15th–17th centuries, contrasting to the cast coinage and the later developed milled coinage.
+Hammered coinage was the most common form of coins produced from the invention of coins in the first millennium BC until the early modern period of c. the 15th–17th centuries, contrasting to the cast coinage and the later developed milled coinage.

 History

 Hammered coins were produced by placing a blank piece of metal (a planchet or flan) of the correct weight between two dies, and then striking the upper die with a hammer to produce the required image on both sides.
 The planchet was usually cast from a mold.
 The bottom die (sometimes called the anvil die) was usually counter sunk in a log or other sturdy surface and was called a pile.
 One of the minters held the die for the other side (called the trussel), in his hand while it was struck either by himself or an assistant.

 Experimental archeology suggests that a lower die could be expected to last for up to 10,000 strikes depending on the level of wear deemed acceptable.
 Upper dies seem to have a far greater range of lives with usable lives ranging from just over 100 strikes to nearly 8000 being reported.
 Combining archaeological evidence with historic records suggests ancient coin producers (in this case the Amphictions at Delphi) could get as many as 47,000 strikes out of an individual die.

 In later history, in order to increase the production of coins, hammered coins were sometimes produced from strips of metal of the correct thickness, from which the coins were subsequently cut out.
 Both methods of producing hammered coins meant that it was difficult to produce coins of a regular diameter.
 Coins were liable to suffer from "clipping" where unscrupulous people would remove slivers of precious metal since it was difficult to determine the correct diameter of the coin.

 Coins were also vulnerable to "sweating", which is when silver coins would be placed in a bag that would be vigorously shaken.
 This would produce silver dust, which could later be removed from the bag.